ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 > divide the meridian is not only the ***shortest-length*** path, but
 > also the ***shortest-time*** path.

-The justification for the above assertion is that no matter what change in velocity occurs at the separation between the low and high velocity zones, Note that
+The justification for the above assertion is that no matter what hange in velocity occurs at the separation between the low and high velocity zones, Note that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE3MDk5OTc5LDc4NzM5MzAzLDE0NDc2OT
+eyJoaXN0b3J5IjpbLTE2MjA4MzM3MjYsNzE3MDk5OTc5LDc4Nz
-AyMDMsNTcxMzIxMDgsMTM2NDkwNzM0NywxNjM4NzcxNTI3LC04
+M5MzAzLDE0NDc2OTAyMDMsNTcxMzIxMDgsMTM2NDkwNzM0Nywx
-NTM5MjA1NTFdfQ==
+NjM4NzcxNTI3LC04NTM5MjA1NTFdfQ==
 -->